 - From your Mac

-If you don't see the option to add a card, ticket, or other service to Passbook, contact the merchant to make sure that they support Passbook passes.
+If you don't see the option to add a card, ticket, or other service to Wallet, contact the merchant to make sure that they support Wallet passes.

 Use your passes

-Some passes automatically appear at the right time or place because they include time- or location-based information.
-For example, when you arrive at the airport your boarding pass should appear.
+Some passes automatically appear at the right time or place because they include information based on time or location.
+For example, when you arrive at the airport, your boarding pass should appear.
 Slide to unlock your device to display and scan your pass.

-If your pass doesn't appear on the Lock screen, you can open Passbook and select the pass to scan it.
-Passes will not appear automatically if:
+If your pass doesn't appear on the Lock screen when you think it should, you can open Wallet and select the pass to scan it.
+A pass won't appear for these reasons:

-- The Show on Lock Screen feature is turned off for that pass.
+- The Suggest on Lock Screen feature is turned off for that pass.

-If you want Passbook to send you automatic notifications about things like flight updates or coupons and sales for nearby businesses:
+If you want automatic notifications for things like flight updates or coupons and sales for nearby stores, follow these steps:

-- Tap Settings > Notification Center > Passbook.
+- Tap Settings > Notification Center > Wallet.

 - Turn on Alerts or Banner notifications.